 Acne is the most common skin problem faced by almost 85% of people in their lifetime.
 Though it is more prominent in teenagers and in people with oily skin, but dry skin acne is also an equally pressing concern.
 Pimples on dry skin is more prominent in adults; though even teenagers face this problem.
 Let us find out how to treat dry skin pimples, and also what is the best acne treatment for dry skin.

-What is Dry Skin And Acne?
+Can Dry Skin Cause Acne?

 Dry skin refers to the uncomfortable condition of the skin that is marked with scaling, itching and cracking due to the lack of moisture and hydration in the upper layer (epidermis) of the skin.
-It affects the epidermis, that safeguards from dirt, dust, harsh chemicals, etc. The outer layer thus acts as a barrier against all these elements.
-Now, this layer of the skin contains cells and natural oils; both of which together perform the role of a barrier.
+The continuous loss of natural oils and cells over a period of time results in dry and flaky skin.

 How To Treat Acne On Dry Skin?

 Treating dry skin acne can be challenging without expert guidance.
 Since the commonly used acne treatments cause the skin to become dry to reduce the excess sebum depositions.
-Some methods to treat dry skin pimples include
+Some methods to treat dry skin pimples include:

-- Chemical peel – The first line treatment for acne on dry skin by an expert dermatologist is generally chemical peel.
+- Chemical Peeling – The first line treatment for acne on dry skin by an expert dermatologist is generally chemical peel.
 Peeling is the controlled exfoliation of the skin, layer by layer, and it is mostly confined to the upper layer of the skin.
 A plant extract based solution is formulated based on the skin type, and is applied for a few minutes.
 This helps in bringing immediate radiance to the skin and within 3-5 days’ upper dead skin layer is removed.
 A few weeks later new and rejuvenated skin from beneath comes up, which is free from acne.
-Continued sessions will help in improving the appearance of skin effectively
+Continued sessions will help in improving the appearance of skin effectively.

 - Laser Toning – Controlled beam of laser is targeted to remove the deformed layer of the skin comprising acne.
-Fluence and type of laser technology is decided by expert dermatologists, based upon your skin type.
+Fluence and type of laser technology is decided by dermatologists, based upon your skin type.
 This stimulates collagen production which helps in removing the acne on the dry skin.
-With continued sessions, laser toning can improve the acne condition effectively.
+With continued sessions, laser toning therapy can improve the acne condition effectively.

 - Medications – Oral and topical medications including retinol A and other antibiotics would be prescribed by dermatologists to help reduce the acne on your dry skin.
-Also non-comedogenic skin care products like sunscreen, lotion, cleanser, etc. would be suggested based on your skin type
+Also non-comedogenic skin care products like sunscreen, lotion, cleanser, etc. would be suggested based on your skin type.

-Prevention TipsTo Get Rid Of Dry Skin Acne
+Prevention Tips To Get Rid Of Dry Skin Acne

 - Exfoliate With Caution – A skin care regime typically consists of exfoliation.
 Since exfoliation involves scrubbing the skin, but it can harm your dry skin.
 Avoid abrasive exfoliators and use mild chemical free products instead.
 These ensure that there is minimal stripping of the skin as well as no unnecessary dryness